 Each person between the ages of 6 and 18 is subject to compulsory full-time education, unless exempted by law.
 In order for an absence to be excused, the reason for such absence must meet the criteria specified under EC 48205 (see full text below).
 It is the responsibility of the parent to notify the school office of any absences or tardies in written or verbal form within the timeframe prescribed by the school.
 Written notes should include the student's name, date(s) of absence, reason for absence, and parent's signature and daytime contact number.
-A doctor's note may be requested by the principal or designee when a student has had more than 10 absences in the school year due to illness.
-Absences not cleared will remain unverified.
+A doctor's note may be requested by the principal or designee when a student has been absent more than 10% of days enrolled in the school year due to illness.
+Absences not cleared will be changed to unexcused.